A turkey drawing lesson for teachers with step-by-step directions. This directed drawing makes a great art lesson for Thanksgiving.

 Turkey Directed Drawing Step-by-Step Guide

-- Each person is given a large piece of white art paper and asked to turn it portrait style.
+- Each person is given a large piece of white art paper and asked to turn it in portrait style.
 They can use a pencil and eraser (sparingly) to draw each step as I demo each step.

 - Add a curved line across the upper part of the head.